snowdriftcoop/snowdrift/BUILD.md

 ### NixOS

-If not installed yet, get Git as usual under NixOS.
+Install Git as usual under NixOS.

 Then, follow the [NixOS Stack install instructions](https://github.com/commercialhaskell/stack/blob/master/doc/install_and_upgrade.md#nixos).

-For postgres, add these lines to `/etc/nixos/configuration.nix`:
+For PostgreSQL, add these lines to `/etc/nixos/configuration.nix`:

     services.postgresql.enable = true;
     services.postgresql.package = pkgs.postgresql94;

-Then issue `sudo nixos-rebuild switch` to install.
+Then install PostgeSQL with:

+    sudo nixos-rebuild switch

-Afterwards you may need to create the postgres user, like so:
+Afterwards, you may need to create the postgres user, like so:

     sudo -su root
     createuser -s -r postgres